Jump to content

 However, this approach isn’t just beneficial in math and sciences.
 The concept of shining a light on students’ approach to their subject is universally valuable.

-What the ‘show your work’ approach involves
+How does the ‘show your work’ approach strengthen student writing?

 This allows educators to identify areas for improvement and provide personalized feedback to support students’ future work.